Andrej Babiš: Alleged EU-subsidies fraud

 This case was investigated by the European Anti-Fraud Office (OLAF).
 OLAF's final report was delivered to the Czech officers of the Ministry of Finance on 27 December 2017.
 Journalist Sabina Slonková published a report of the results on the website Neovlivni.cz on 3 January 2018, concluding that OLAF's final report confirmed the results of the investigation by the Czech Police and prosecutors that the fraud was planned from the beginning.
-The complete text of the final report translated into Czech was published on the website aktualne.cz on 11 January 2018, with a commentary by Vladimir Piskacek, one of the directors of the Economia AS media company, which publishes Hospodářské noviny, defending the right to publish information openly.
-In April 2019 the police recommended indicting Babiš on the charge of fraud.
+The complete text of the final report translated into Czech was published on the website aktualne.cz on 11 January 2018, with a commentary by Vladimír Piskáček, one of the directors of the Economia a.s. media company, which publishes Hospodářské noviny, defending the right to publish information openly.
+In April 2019, the police recommended indicting Babiš on the charge of fraud.
 Babiš subsequently replaced the Minister of Justice with an ally, Marie Benešová, leading to a series of protests across the country that continued into May 2019 and culminated in the protest on 23 June 2019, which with about 250,000 people became the largest Czech protest since the Velvet Revolution of November 1989.

-On 9 January 2023 Prague's municipal court acquitted Babiš of charges of subsidy fraud.
+On 9 January 2023, Prague's municipal court acquitted Babiš of charges of subsidy fraud.
+On 12 April 2023 State Attorney Jaroslav Šaroch announced his intention to file an appeal against the first-instance judgment.
+In September 2023, the high court in Prague overturned the lower court's decision and ordered a retrial, which ended in Babiš's acquittal again on 14 February 2024.
+On 23 June 2025, the High Court of Prague overturned the acquittal for the second time and ordered another retrial in the Prague Municipal Court.